 Viking studies in Denmark

-Faculty: Stephen A. Mitchell, Pernille Hermann, and Lise Frost
+Faculty: Stephen A. Mitchell, Pernille Hermann, Lise Frost, and Peter H. Mikkelsen

 “The Vikings conquer all in their path and nothing resists them.”
 So wrote a Frankish chronicler about the northern pirates whose collective name has come to represent the European ninth, tenth, and eleventh centuries.
 This Viking studies program in Scandinavia explores the rich archaeological, cultural, and literary heritage of northern Europe in the early Middle Ages.